What are Rubber products?

-Everyone must have come across rubber products.
 There are many rubber products which we come across in our daily life.
-For example rubber gloves, rubber band, footwear, etc. We all have seen that rubber items have the ability to recover their shapes after being stretched or distorted and hence rubber is referred to as elastomers.
-It is an elastic substance which can be obtained both by naturally (natural rubber) or they can also be synthesized chemically in laboratories (synthetic rubber-like butyl rubber, neoprene, etc.)
+Some common rubber-based objects that we encounter in our day-to-day lives include rubber gloves, rubber band, and rubber footwear.
+Rubber items have the ability to recover their shapes after being stretched or distorted, which is the reason why rubber can be classified as an elastomer.
+Rubber is an elastic substance which can be obtained both naturally (natural rubber) or artificially (they can also be synthesized chemically in laboratories; synthetic rubber-like butyl rubber, neoprene, etc.)

-There are two types of rubber — Natural Rubber and Synthetic Rubber.
+There are two primary types of rubber, namely natural rubber and synthetic rubber.

 These are the elastomers which are obtained naturally.
-It is made up of solids particles suspended in milky white liquid, called latex that drips from the bark of tropical and subtropical trees.
-This latex rubber is mainly found in the countries like Brazil, India, Indonesia, Malaysia and Sri Lanka.
+Natural rubber is made up of solid particles suspended in a milky white liquid (called latex) that drips from the bark of certain tropical and subtropical trees.
+This latex rubber is mainly found in countries like Brazil, India, Indonesia, Malaysia, and Sri Lanka.
 It is made by the polymerization of isoprene (2 methyl-1, 3-butadiene) which has a chemical formula (C5H8) n and it is known as cis- 1, 4- polyisoprene.
 In simple words, we can say that they are made by loosely joining the monomers of isoprene (C5H8) in the form of a long tangled chain.